Sarbanes-Oxley Messaging Compliance for Public Companies

 - Exclude Words, phrases or email accounts (e.g. disclaimers, attorney-client privileged mail, newsletters) from Flagging Rules

 How does the Compliance Reviewer work?
-Using powerful search engines, the Compliance Reviewer is able to retrieve your firm's messages from Global Relay Archive and apply easy-to-use, company-defined filters and Wizard Commands for efficient review and monitoring of all archived email, IM, and Bloomberg messages.
+Using powerful search engines, the Compliance Reviewer is able to retrieve your firm's messages from Global Relay Archive and apply easy-to-use, company-defined filters and Wizard Commands for efficient review and monitoring of all archived email, IM, social media, and mobile messages.
 Messages of any user are analyzed on import and flagged for review if violations are detected as follows:

 - real time filtering for keyword or phrase violations (start-up list provided)